Wild Watch Grandfather Mtn

 Additionally, each classroom “adopts” an animal from Grandfather Mountain, who they learn about during the school year and get a chance to visit when they come to the mountain in April.

 “I love the Wild Watch program,” Loretta Sluder, first-grade teacher at Crossnore Elementary, said.
-“It takes our science curriculum to another level, and having an expert, such as Miss Cassie, here to guide us and answer questions from the students has been great and has expanded their knowledge tremendously.
+“It takes our science curriculum to another level, and having an expert, such as Miss Michelle, here to guide us and answer questions from the students has been great and has expanded their knowledge tremendously.
 They look forward to it, and it gets them engaged.”

 Read about other education programs presented by Grandfather Mountain Stewardship Foundation.
 The Eco Watch program reaches fifth grade students.